Canada Surtax on Chinese Goods 2026: What Importers and Shopify Merchants Must Know

 Current Surtax Rates by Product Category (2026)

-As of April 2026, the following surtax regimes are in effect under various Orders-in-Council administered by the CBSA:
+As of April 26, 2026, the following China-linked surtax or quota regimes are in force or actively governing imports under current Canadian notices and consultation materials:

 | Product Category | Surtax Rate | Effective Date | Legal Authority |